jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 −5
  eV, placing it in the ultralight boson regime."

-## "Our result does not resolve the absolute cosmological constant problem
+## Our result does not resolve the absolute cosmological constant problem
 10
 120
 10